RealityVirtually2019/xable/README.md

 - INTRODUCTION:context on WHY... why this project, why now and why this team/why we care.
 - PROBLEM- inclusivity issues encountered in XR; compelling data on how many impacted
 - HACKATHON SCOPE- goals, constraints and theory of change for open source solution
-- APPROACH-based on Design Thinking, inspired by ADA 508 guidelines and W3C/WAI initiative for web/mobile
+- APPROACH-based on Design Thinking, leveraging ADA 508 guidelines and inpsired by W3C/WAI initiative for web/mobile
 - GitHUB DELIVERABLE- standard  informaton for developers coming out of this project
 - FUTURE VISION FOR OPEN SOURCE LIBRARY- ideas/concepts that the team has brainstormed  but they that are outside the project scope